arplut/arplut.github.io/README.md

 There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/5656a31d-a816-4b09-88fe-07d8c55d0502) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

-**Use your preferred IDE**
+**Clone and Edit Locally**

-If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.
+If you want to work locally using your preferred IDE, you can clone this repo and push changes.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)